- Understanding YouTube Analytics: What is It and What Metrics Can You Track?

 But it doesn’t stop there.

 Scroll down on the same page, and you’ll get to know much more about your audience.
-From the time of the day they’re on YouTube to the countries they come from.
+From the time of the day they’re on YouTube to some YouTube analytics geography information.
 More specifically, you can check how many of your viewers have subscribed to your channel, their age, gender, region, as well the subtitles they might use.

 Getting familiar with YouTube Analytics demographics allows you to understand who you are talking to through your content as well as what they need.